-3.4.3 Requirements for FAA Notification of Proposed Construction
+Requirements for FAA Notification of 3.4.3 Proposed Construction

-Proponents of a land use action containing structures or other objects that may exceed the height standards defined in FAR Part 77 as applied to each Airport must submit notification of the proposal to the FAA where required by the provisions of FAR Part 77 and by the California Public Utilities Code, sections 21658 and 21659.
+Proponents of a land use action containing structures or other objects that may exceed the height standards defined in FAR Part 77 as applied to the Santa Barbara Airport must submit notification of the proposal to the FAA where required by the provisions of FAR Part 77 and by the California Public Utilities Code, sections 21658 and 21659.
 (See Appendix B of this Compatibility Plan for the complete text of FAR Part 77.
-The boundaries of the FAA notification area for each Airport are shown in Chapters 4 through 9.)
+The boundaries of the FAA notification area for Santa Barbara Airport are shown in Chapter 4.)
 Notice to the FAA is accomplished by filing Form 7460-1, Notice of Proposed Construction or Alteration, via the FAA's Obstruction Evaluation / Airport Airspace Analysis (OE/AAA) website (https://oeaaa.faa.gov/oeaaa/external/portal.jsp).
 The FAA will conduct an "aeronautical study" of the object(s) and determine whether the object(s) would be of a height that would constitute a hazard to air navigation.
 These requirements apply to all objects including structures, antennas, trees, mobile objects, and temporary objects, such as construction cranes.